Menu

 Topics for the modules include:

-Students will receive, by electronic mail, a self-study guide which includes instructions, supplementary reading (where applicable), self-study questions, and in most modules, a practical project.
+Students will receive, by electronic mail, a self-study guide which includes instructions, supplementary reading (where applicable), self-study questions, and a practical project for each module.
 The self-study questions and projects will be submitted to the Instructor for evaluation.
-Upon completing all the projects within the allotted time, students will receive a certificate of completion at the end of the course.
+Upon completing all the assignments within the allotted time, students will receive a certificate of completion at the end of the course.

 Students can expect to work about 10-12 hours per week on readings and assignments for the duration of the course.